Website design was contributed pro bono by SJI Associates, a New York City based design and advertising firm passionate about climate issues.

 We adopted several methodologies to eliminate the potential of bias in our abstract ratings.
 We developed a strict methodology (see the Supplementary Material for more details) specifying how to categorise each abstract.
 In addition, each abstract was rated by at least two separate raters, with any conflicts resolved by a third reviewer.

-The entire database of 12,464 papers is available in the Supplementary Material.
-We have also published all our abstract ratings, which are also available via a search form.
-However, we have not published individual self-ratings from the authors of the papers as the “self-rating survey” was conducted under the promise of confidentiality for all participants.
+The entire database of 12,464 papers is available in the Supplementary Data.
+We have also published all our abstract ratings, which are available via a search form.
+You can also download an anonymised set of the self-ratings from the authors of the papers.

 We have also created an Interactive Rating System, encouraging people to rate the papers themselves and compare their ratings to ours.
 We welcome criticism of our work and we expect that further scrutiny will improve the reliability of our results.
 By encourage more interaction, we hope people will come to appreciate the diversity and richness of climate research.